1977 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features Of The 1977 Half Dollar

-Numismatists are people who study and trade coins so they’re your safest source and it helps to learn their language.
-They call the heads side of a coin its obverse, the tails side its reverse, the thin side is its edge, the raised border is its collar or rim, the words are legends or mottos, the images are devices, and the background is the field.
-The coin blank is called a planchet.
+Coin collectors (called numismatists) use a specific vocabulary.
+The heads side is the obverse, the tails side is the reverse, the thin side is the edge, the raised border is the rim, the words are legends or mottos, the images are devices, and the background is the field.
+The blank metal disc before it’s struck is called a planchet.

 The Obverse Of The 1977 Half Dollar